r-lib/gmailr/README.md

   - messages
   - threads
 - manage email labels programmatically
+- send mail to the trash and untrash
+- delete mail without sending to the trash

 ## Setup ##
 This package is still in the rough stages, so getting it setup is a bit of a pain.
 The steps to do so are detailed below.